AI-generated Key Takeaways

 The communication flow for a user completing enrollment or sign-in is illustrated in the following image.
 All actions between "Your Server" are your responsibility to implement.

-After you complete the development work and test your enrollment/sign-in flows, submit a request through the Google Pay and Wallet Console contact support widget.
+After you complete the development work and test your enrollment/sign-in flows, you must submit a request to have your implementation reviewed and fully activated.

 In order to ensure an optimal user experience, recurring checks of your enrollment/sign-in implementation will be conducted to ensure ongoing compliance with the feature requirements.
 You will be notified in the event of discrepancies and the sign-in/enrollment functionality may be disabled until the issue is resolved.